Merrill Edgar Beecher

 Noted events in his life were:

-1. Newspaper: The Courier: engagement of Rhonda Wilson and Mark Beecher, 30 Apr 1972, Waterloo, Black Hawk, IA, USA.
+1. Newspaper: The Courier: engagement of Rhonda Wilson and Mark Beecher, 30 Apr 1972, Waterloo, Black Hawk, IA.
 2 TRAER - Mr. and Mrs. Evan Wilson are announcing the engagement of their daughter, Rhonda, to Mark Beecher, son of Mr. and Mrs. Richard Beecher.
 Miss Wilson is a senior student at North Tama Community High School and her fiance is a sophomore student at the University of Iowa in Iowa City.
 They will be married June 2.

-2. Residence: 1522 College St., Cedar Falls, IA on 21 Jan 1983 in Cedar Falls, Black Hawk, IA, USA.
+2. Residence: 1522 College St., Cedar Falls, IA on 21 Jan 1983 in Cedar Falls, Black Hawk, IA.
 9

 3. Residence: on 19 Oct 1994 in West Des Moines, Polk, IA.
 3